 The major approach to managing construction waste in Hong Kong is the use of public filling areas for inert construction waste and landfills for non-inert construction waste.
 However, this cannot continue unchanged in the future.
-With the current trend, the service life of the public filling facilities will not last long, which means that the inert construction waste will have to go to the landfills.
-But the three existing landfills are already expected to be full by the mid-2010s.
+The public fill banks temporarily stockpile the inert construction waste for later reuse in reclamation and site formation works.
+The three existing landfills, however, are expected to be full one by one by 2019.
 That is why the Government has set a high priority on waste reduction strategies.

 - More on public fill facilitieshttp://www.cedd.gov.hk/eng/services/licences/index.htm